KarelZe/thesis/references/obsidian/chapters/🪛feature_engineering.md

 - Cite [[@rubinInferenceMissingData1976]] for different patterns in missing data.

-- What are the drawbacks of feature engineering?

 - How is the definition of feature sets be motivated?
 - Why does positional encoding make sense?